Making the Most of Peer Analysis

 peer analysis

-While certainly not a novel strategy, there are some best practices to be considered in conducting peer analysis.
+Here are some best practices to be considered in conducting peer analysis.

-A great place to start is looking at the companies that your target investors own.
-Whether you share an industry or cap-size in common, these peers can provide insight into what key investors are looking at.
-Begin by reviewing the positioning and messaging within this peer group to understand their investment theses.
-Learn how they communicate their financials, whether ESG is a focus, how they define their total addressable market, how they position their C-suite, and as many other key points as possible.
-The context of understanding what your target investors expect can provide an exceptional template for developing and effectively communicating your story.
+A great place to start is to look at the companies that your target investors own.
+Whether you share an industry or cap size, these peers can provide insight into what key investors are looking at.
+Review the positioning and messaging within this peer group to understand their investment theses.

-Take a Thematic Approach
+Take a thematic approach

-Unlike industry peers, thematic peers might not play in your sector but share one or more personality traits that portfolio managers might find attractive.
-While they may not own anyone in your space, target investors may find these specific traits compelling enough to initiate a position.
-Looking at this ‘thematic DNA’ can be extremely effective for targeting because it moves beyond financial metrics and identifies a group of prospective investors that the IRO may never have uncovered by utilizing a more traditional approach.
+Innovative IROs are responding to new challenges by taking a more thematic approach to investor targeting, moving beyond industry peers.
+Unlike industry peers, thematic peers might not play in your sector but share one or more personality traits that portfolio managers find attractive.
+While they may not own anyone in your space, target investors may find these traits compelling enough to initiate a position.

 Some examples of these themes are: